maxwellmlin/tcfapi-hook/archive/README.md

 # archive

-This folder contains some archived files needed for Manifest v3.
+This folder contains some archived files needed if we migrate to Manifest v3.